pkibbey/lp-react-components/README.md

 ## Development on this repo

-To make change to this repo, or test it locally, first clone this repo and then run
+To make change to this repo, or test it locally, first clone this repo and then

 ```bash
 npm i